spapas/django-generic-scaffold/README.rst

 - Add support and configure tox for Django 1.9
 - A bunch of fallback templates have been added (``generic_scaffold/{list, detail, form, confirm_delete}.html``)
 - Use API (get_url_names) for tests and add it to docs
 - Add (url) prefix as an attribute to CrudManager and fix templatetag to use it.
-Prefix has to be unique to make API and template tags easier to use
+- Prefix has to be unique to make API and template tags easier to use
+- Model also has to be unique

 v.0.1.2
 -------